The Great Cork Debate

 Corks started being used regularly as a stopper for wine bottles in the mid-1600s (replacing the oil-soaked rag).
 They are punched from the outer layer of bark of Quercus suber.
 With ~5.5 million acres of cork forests worldwide, about half of the production is from Portugal and a third from Spain.
 Once the trees are about 25 years old, the dead outer layer of the bark is stripped every 9–10 years, leaving the living inner bark layer.
 The oldest known cork oak which has planted in 1789, yields more than 100,000 corks each harvest.
 About 80% of all cork harvested is turned into wine closures, while the percentage of wine closures made from cork is about 75% (down from 90% twenty years ago).

 Cork is an absolutely amazing material, and nearly perfect as a wine stopper.
 The cellular structure of cork enables it to be easily compressed upon insertion into a bottle and then to expand quickly to form a tight seal (98% expansion in 24 hours).
-Since the neck of glass bottles is notoriously variable and uneven, this and it's water tightness arecritical attributes.
+Since the neck of glass bottles is notoriously variable and uneven, this and its water tightness are very important attributes.
 Nearly 90% of a cork's volume is made up of tiny, trapped air pockets which give it its buoyancy and compressibility.

 Being a natural product, cork is not entirely perfect.
 Historically, its been the source of TCA (2,4,6-trichloroanisole), which can give a bottle of wine a musty, wet-cardboard aroma.
 TCA in corks was reponsible for the nomenclature of a "corked" wine.
 While TCA poses no health risk, even minute amounts can destroy wine quality.
 In recent years, cork producers have vastly improved their quality: developing methods to remove naturally-occurring TCA and prevent its formation.
 In fact, more recently wineries themselves have been the source of much TCA in wine.
 TCA is formed by the combination of wood, water, and chlorine (a common winery disinfectant)—it can become airborne and contaminate winery equipment.
 (Note: this is why Montemaggiore's winery never uses chlorine, and was built without any wood).